AntoineMeheut/Deckard/README.md

   <h3 align="center">THIS PROJECT IS CURRENTLY UNDER CONSTRUCTION!</h3>

   <p align="center">
-    A quick attack injection tool for playing with replicants.
+    Funny prompts tool for playing with replicants.
 The prompts are located in the "voight-kampff" directory;
 you can add your own prompts there, respecting the yaml file format.
     <br />
     <a href="https://github.com/AntoineMeheut/blogame/issues">Report Bug</a>